 The disorder and confusion of the industrial world has been expressed here by the writer, through deliberate selection of cacophonic words and phrases.

 Example #3: Gulliver’s Travels (By Jonathan Swift)

 Look at the following excerpt from Jonathan Swift’s Gulliver’s Travels:

 “And being no stranger to the art of war, I have him a description of cannons, culverins, muskets, carabines, pistols, bullets, powder, swords, bayonets, battles, sieges, retreats, attacks, undermines, countermines, bombardments, sea-fights…”

 In order to describe the destructive consequences of war, the writer chooses words and arranges them in an order that produces an effect that is unmelodious, harsh, and jarring, which corresponds with the subject matter.

 Example #4: Rime to the Ancient Mariner (By Samuel Taylor Coleridge)

 Read the following lines from Coleridge’s Rime to the Ancient Mariner:

 Agape they heard me call.”

-These lines illustrate cacophony by using words black, baked and agape which corresponds with the severity of situation faced by the Mariner and other people on board.
+These lines illustrate cacophony by using the words black, baked and agape, which corresponds with the severity of the situation faced by the Mariner and other people on board.